hiimtmac/psql-kit/README.md

 - [ ] SELECT ROW_NUMBER() OVER (...)
 - [ ] Add `ESCAPE` to `LIKE/ILIKE/ETC`
 - [ ] Add `ALL` to `UNION` (and probable change the way `UNION` works)

+## Contributing

+PR's with new functionality, or fixing dumb stuff I did is welcome.
+I'm an idiot and do things wrong often.
+Help me be better.
+Keep me accountible.

+Rules:
+- Dont be mean to anyone, only me.
+Ill take that weight.